 This ‘wrapper’ effectively means a set of rules set by the government for how you can pay in and and how you can take money out of a pension in order to get tax relief (the main rule being you can’t take money out until you’re 55).

 A pension is a tax-efficient way of saving that isn’t in itself risky.
 The risk (and chance of losing money) comes from the investment choice inside the pension.
 Any form of investing involves risk, you need to take risk to make money.
 One of the beauties of pension saving though is how long your money stays invested, which actually reduces your risk of losing money overall and is how might end up making more compound interest over the long term.

 If you’re a basic rate taxpayer, Penfold does this for you and adds the tax straight into your pension pot.
 If you’re a higher rate taxpayer, Penfold will claim the basic rate tax but you have to apply for the higher rate tax relief yourself on your tax return, although we can help.

 If you have a limited company, the payment you make into your pension is ‘gross’ or before tax, so there is no further tax to claim back.
 This is because you have not had to pay any income tax on that money before it goes into your bank account, so there is no tax relief to be added.

 No, but there are limits on how much tax relief you can get.
-You can pay 100% of your yearly income into your pension if you earn £40,000 or under per year; where your salary is the maximum you’re allowed to contribute into your pension a year.
+You can pay up to £60,000 or 100% of your yearly income, whichever is lower, into your pension.
 For example, if you earned £30,000 a year, you can only pay £30,000 into your pension, and receive tax top-ups.

 The amount of tax relief you receive from the government is dependent on your tax bracket.
 However, the money you contribute to your pension will automatically receive a 25% tax top up contribution from the government.